On orbital stability of the physical ground states of the NLS equations: Introduction

 For a given $S>0$, we call a solution $\hat{u}$ of \eqref{1S} the \textit{fundamental frequency solution} (respectively, $e^{i\hat{\lambda} t}\hat{u}$ is said to be \textit{ fundamental frequency standing wave} of \eqref{Sch}) with a \textit{fundamental frequency} $\hat{\lambda}^S_\mu$ if

 for any $w \in H^1\setminus 0$ such that $D\Lambda^S_\mu(w)=0$.
 For $S>0$, we denote by

 the set of fundamental frequency solutions of \eqref{1S} with the fundamental frequency $\hat{\lambda}_\mu^{S}$.
-Below we show that the existence of the fundamental frequency solution entails the existence of the ground state and that the converse is also true (see below Lemma \ref{lem1}).
+Below we show that the existence of fundamental frequency solution entails the existence of ground state and that the converse is also true (see below Lemma \ref{lem1}).
+In what follows, we will refer to $G^S(\mu)$ the set of ground states, as well. \begin{definition} We call $u^S \in {G}^S(\mu)$ for $S>0$ the physical ground state of \eqref{1S} with respect to the action value if there exists a sequence $u^{S_m} \in G^{S_m}(\mu)$, $m=1,\ldots,$ such that $\lim_{m\to +\infty}S_m =S$ and $u^{S_m} \to u^S$ in $H^1$ as $m \to +\infty$.
+The set of physical ground states of \eqref{1S} with respect to the action value we denote by $\hat{G}^S(\mu)$. \end{definition} It is easily seen that any ground state $v_\lambda$ of \eqref{1S} from the residual set $\hat{G}^{S,c}(\mu): =G^S(\mu)\setminus \hat{G}^S(\mu)$ disappears after a small perturbation of the parameter $S$.
+It can also makes sense to refer to the physical ground states $\hat{G}^S(\mu)$ as the \textit{ground states of the branches of solutions} of \eqref{1S}.